1995 Rugby World Cup final: Extra time

 Extra time began with South Africa needing to take the initiative, due to the ruling that if extra time finished with scores still level with no side having scored more tries than the other, then the team with the better overall disciplinary record during the tournament would win.
 But early in the first half, the Springboks were penalized for chasing a Stransky kick from an offside position.
 From just inside the half-way line, Mehrtens kicked truly to give New Zealand a 12–9 lead.
 As half-time approached, Stransky put a high kick for his teammates to chase, and from the resultant play referee Morrison penalized the All Blacks for diving to the ground near the tackle, and right on the stroke of half-time Stransky levelled the scores at 12–12.
 Seven minutes from time it was Stransky who scored the final point.
-From thirty metres out he struck the drop goal, securing South Africa's victory and the Rugby World Championship crown.
+From thirty metres out he struck the drop goal, securing South Africa's victory and the Rugby World Cup crown.

-Inspiration
+Aftermath

-What happened after the match would become an iconic moment in the history of sport.
-Nelson Mandela, wearing a Springbok rugby shirt and cricket cap, presented the William Webb Ellis Cup to South African captain François Pienaar to the delight of the capacity crowd.
-The moment is thought by some to be one of the most famous finals of any sporting event in recent years.
+After the match Nelson Mandela, wearing a Springbok rugby shirt and cricket cap, presented the Webb Ellis Cup to South Africa captain François Pienaar.
+The moment is one of the most famous of any sporting final.
 In 2002, Mandela's presentation was listed at number 70 in a list of the 100 Greatest Sporting Moments on a British television programme.

-However, the after match mood soured a little during the end of the tournament banquet when South Africa's rugby president, Louis Luyt said in his speech that "There were no true world champions in the 1987 and 1991 World Cups because South Africa were not there."
-This claim that South Africa were the first "true world champions" led the New Zealand team to walk out of the dinner.
+During the end of tournament banquet, South Africa's rugby president, Louis Luyt said in his speech that "There were no true world champions in the 1987 and 1991 World Cups because South Africa were not there."
+This claim led the New Zealand team to walk out of the dinner.

 Match details

-Depictions in media
+In popular culture

-Mandela and Pienaar's involvement in the 1995 World Cup became the subject of Clint Eastwood's Oscar-nominated 2009 film Invictus, featuring Morgan Freeman as Mandela and Matt Damon as Pienaar (and including Chester Williams, a member of the 1995 champions and the only black player on the 1995 Springbok squad, as a technical consultant), with the final as the climactic scene and filmed on location at Ellis Park.
+Mandela and Pienaar's involvement in the 1995 World Cup became the subject of Clint Eastwood's Oscar-nominated 2009 film Invictus, featuring Morgan Freeman as Mandela and Matt Damon as Pienaar, with the final as the climactic scene and filmed on location at Ellis Park.
+Chester Williams, the only coloured player in the 1995 Springbok squad, was a technical consultant.

+Poisoning allegations

+New Zealand coach Laurie Mains and doctor Mike Bowen have claimed that the All Blacks were intentionally food poisoned while staying at a South African hotel.
+The South African side has rebuffed these claims and New Zealand manager Colin Meads has attributed the poisoning to "dodgy milk" rather than an intentional act.